tinacms/tina.io/content/blog/gatsby-tina-101.md

 We can configure the sidebar form by passing in a `FormConfig` object to Tina.
 [Customizing forms with Tina](https://tinacms.org/docs/gatsby/markdown/#customizing-remark-forms) is straightforward.
 We need to define a JavaScript object to declare the desired form fields for Tina to render.

-Back in `src/blog/post.js`, we can add this configuration object.
+Back in `src/blog/post.js`, we can add this configuration object:

 ```js
 // ...snip